VEZY/PlantBiophysics.jl/docs/src/models/light.md

 the sky.
 This keeps a shortwave interception result from silently standing in for a scientifically distinct longwave view factor.

+Use
-Use `Diagnostics.explain_bindings`, `Diagnostics.explain_writers`, and
+`Diagnostics.explain_bindings`, `Diagnostics.explain_writers`, and
-`Diagnostics.explain_schedule` to confirm that `:archimed_light` owns the leaf light variables and runs before `:energy_balance`.
-The Monteith → FvCB → stomatal-conductance chain remains a normal PlantSimEngine hard-call chain.
+`Diagnostics.explain_schedule` to verify both conversion edges and their ordering before the Monteith → FvCB → stomatal-conductance hard-call chain.